autocrypt/autocrypt/doc/level1.rst

 Provide a recommendation for message encryption
 +++++++++++++++++++++++++++++++++++++++++++++++

-On message composition, an Autocrypt-capable agent also has an opportunity to decide whether to try to encrypt the new e-mail message.
-Autocrypt provides a recommendation for the agent.
+On message composition, an Autocrypt-capable MUA also has an opportunity to decide whether to try to encrypt the new e-mail message.
+Autocrypt provides a recommendation for the MUA.

-Any Autocrypt-capable agent may have other means for making this decision outside of Autocrypt (see :doc:`other-crypto-interop`).
+Any Autocrypt-capable MUA may have other means for making this decision outside of Autocrypt (see :doc:`other-crypto-interop`).
-Autocrypt provides a recommendation to this process, but there is no requirement for Autocrypt-capable agents to always follow the Autocrypt recommendation.
+Autocrypt provides a recommendation to this process, but there is no requirement for Autocrypt-capable MUAs to always follow the Autocrypt recommendation.

-That said, all Autocrypt-capable agents should be able to calculate the same Autocrypt recommendation due to their internal state.
+That said, all Autocrypt-capable MUAs should be able to calculate the same Autocrypt recommendation due to their internal state.

 The Autocrypt recommendation depends on the list of recipient